kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 </html>{% endraw %}
 ```

 Now, if you refresh you browser you should notice **that nothing changed**!
-This is expected, after all we are using the same layout.
+This is expected, after all we are using the same layout. -->

 Before we start making changes to the layout, let's break apart what we want our portfolio to have.

-- A top level navbar to switch between a portfolio, a blog (if you want one) and an about page
+- A top level navbar to switch between a portfolio (our site's home page), a blog (if you want one) and an about page
 - A downloadable version of a resume
 - Sections on the portfolio page for all our different chunks of information (ie: work experience, education, projects, etc.)
 - A little bit of sexiness through themes/styling